-Command link multifunction meters have 6 kinds of meter units; tachometer unit (square or round types), speedometer unit (square type), speed & fuel meter unit (square or round types), and fuel management meter (square type).
+Command link multifunction meters have 6 kinds of meter units; tachometer unit (square or round types), speedometer unit (square or round types), and fuel management meter (square type).
 The indicator system is slightly different between the round and square types.
 Check the model and type of your unit carefully.
 This manual describes mainly the alert indicators.
 For more details on setting meters or changing indicator systems, see the attached operation manual.